bsoelch/MetaBrainfuck/ReadMe.md

 * `-f <source-file>` set the source file (the default is `./test.mbf`)
 * `-N <number>`  sets the maximum length (in characters) of the created output file, the default is `65536`

+All additional flags are program arguments and will be pushed onto the stack, with the first argument being on top

 ## Syntax

 Each brainfuck command (`+-<>[].,`) will add itself to the output program.